 You can design your tiny house exterior as you move to the tiny home interior design.
 The basic-looking container will have an irresistible curb appeal in no time.
 The exterior and interior design should reflect your personal taste.

-You can start with being creative with the widow design.
+You can start with being creative with the window design.
 Choosing to go the container house way is already a bold move, so don't settle for boring windows!
-You can have arch windows, triangle windows, or our favorite, clean modern black-painted windows!
+You can have arch windows, triangle windows, or clean, modern black-painted windows!

 The front door shouldn't be an afterthought.
 It should have a level of sophistication while still maintaining a welcoming ambiance.
 The choice of light fixtures inside and outside your shipping container home will make a big difference.